bitofbinary/bitofbinary/content/posts/starting-rails-journey.md

 3. Ruby and Ruby on Rails
 4. Python and Django

-I thought deep about this and decided that I should learn something which hopefully will more **fun** than others.
+I thought deep about this and decided that I should learn something which hopefully will be more **fun** than others.
 Hence Ruby on Rails.

 I am also trying something I have never done before i.e. write about what I learn.
 Sort of [Learn in Public](https://www.swyx.io/learn-in-public/).
 I plan to write unstructured posts about whatever I learn on this RoR journey.